cetz-package/cetz/manual.typ

 = Internals
 == Context

-The state of the canvas is encoded in its context object.
-Elements or other draw calls may return a modified context element to the canvas to change its state, e.g. modifying the transformating matrix, adding a group or setting a style.
+The state of the canvas is encoded in its context dictionary.
+Elements or other draw calls may return a modified context to the canvas to change its state, e.g. modifying the transformating matrix, adding a group or setting a style.

 ```example